Escape the Strip: 7 Best Easy Hikes Near Las Vegas

 Red Rock Canyon National Conservation Area

 This delightful journey runs for one through a desert valley leading to a charming waterfall surrounded by cottonwood trees, willows, and various shade-providing foliage.
-With the exception of the final stretch, the trail is meticulously maintained, ensuring a pleasant hike.
+Except for the final stretch, the trail is meticulously maintained, ensuring a pleasant hike.

-Prior to reaching the entrance of the canyon, make sure you veer off to the right (by a group of trees) and go about 100 feet to discover the concealed waterfall.
-Upon reaching the falls, the path veers onto a designated use-trail along the wash’s edge, offering access to the falls.
+Before reaching the entrance of the canyon, make sure you veer off to the right (by a group of trees) and go about 100 feet to discover the concealed waterfall.
+Upon reaching the falls, the path veers onto a designated use trail along the wash’s edge, offering access to the falls.
 It’s worth noting that like many falls in the region, these may occasionally run dry.

 If you keep following the trail you will eventually reach the grotto.
 Make sure you are wearing good shoes as there are some rocks to climb over at the end of the trail.